jimmyhmiller/PlayGround/writings/proposals/Let Your Code Write Itself.md

 # Let Your Code Write Itself

 This talk will be a dive into two technologies, Idris and Barliman, enabling developers to sketch some code and allow the computer to complete it for us.
-These two technologies take drastically different appraoches to this same talk and in this talk we will explore both, showing the benefits and tradeoffs both offer.
+These two technologies take drastically different approaches to this same task.
+In this talk we will explore both, showing the benefits and tradeoffs both offer.

 First we will explore Idris, a dependently typed programming language.
 Rather than offer a tutorial of Idris, we will focus on its ability to write code for us.
 This will take the shape of a live coding session, show where Idris shines and where it falls short.
 Having explored Idris interactively, we will discuss the theory behind it.